Day One (My FAQ's)treatacne

 Did you ever take topical/oral medication for your acne?

 I've tried everything and anything at all my local stores and pharmacies that said "For Acne" on them since I was 14.
-I have been an extremely patient acne sufferer for many years, always giving these products two or so months to work.
+I have been an extremely patient acne sufferer for many years, always giving products months to work.

 Anything prescribed to me was always given to me by my local dermatologists.
 I do not remember all the prescription names I was on, but I do know that many of the things I took and used that were given to me by my dermatologist worked...

 ...
-However, my dermatologists gave me more problems than answers, such as:
+However, my dermatologists and medications gave me more problems than answers, such as:

 - Finances: I was constantly pushed to maintain the cost of my medication, as a part time/full time worker AND part time/full time student.
 Treating my acne... not curing it, TREATING it... was anywhere from 100 to 600 dollars PER MONTH.
 This included all oral and topical medications.
 Some of them had to be done 3 times every single day.